rocketstrong600/vulkan-engine/README.md

-# Learning vulkan project
+# vulkan engine project
-Currently it just picks a gpu. lot's todo still
+Currently it just picks a gpu and creates a window. lots todo still.